How does the ACCA Qualification work?

 To qualify as an ACCA member you must complete 36 months’ relevant work experience and achieve 9 performance objectives.
 The performance objectives link to the exams so that what you learn relates directly to the workplace.
 Your time in a relevant role and performance objectives need to be signed off by your practical experience supervisor.

 ACCA members are not just good accountants, but also accountants that are good.
-That is why ethics is at the heart of the ACCA Qualification, embedded in the exams, experience and through the completion of an online professional ethics module.
+That is why ethics is at the heart of the ACCA Qualification, embedded in the exams, experience and through the completion of an online ethics and professional skills module.

 Professional level redesign